shitcorp/Discord-Bots-At-Scale/README.md

 # All clients

+The following subsections are a series of improvements that you should be complete with some respect for every client.
+What it looks like in terms of performance can vary drastically and depends entirely on the client.
+When comparing performance between all the differnt libraries and stacks, the language of each should be kept in mind.
+For example, comparing a pure Node.js client to a fullstack rust bot isn't fair.
+As such comparisons of performance gains in such scenarios should be taken with a grain of salt.

 ## Intents

 The simplest way to increase your bot’s performance is to start using Gateway Intents.
 Intents allow you to select which events Discord will push to your bot.
 This means that your bot won’t have to spend time processing unused events.
 Freeing it to perform whatever it’s supposed to.
 A great price written on this topic is on [Discord.js’s guide](https://discordjs.guide/popular-topics/intents.html#privileged-intents) While it does specifically talk about Gateway Intents in relationship to Discord.js, you can still learn a great deal about them.